naomihabiblab/5xFAD-sNucSeq/README.md

 PCgenes.all-to-AD.m and The matlab object: PCgenes.all-to-AD.mat

-# Cluster analysis of single nucleus RNA_seq data in R
+# Cluster analysis of single nucleus RNA-seq data in R

 Functions for data initialization and clustering, variable genes, 2D embedding and visualization, using the Seurat Package and R code: